deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 After the tangled web of his home country’s politics, it was paradise.

-“Indeed?
-That seems like a deviation from your previous position.”
+"Indeed?
+That seems like a deviation from your previous position."

-“There has been a change of strategy.”
+"There has been a change of strategy."
 Anees revealed.
-“Opportunities that we are now considering the possibility of exploiting, to the mutual benefit of any species who partners with us in exploiting them.”
+"Opportunities that we are now considering the possibility of exploiting, to the mutual benefit of any species who partners with us in exploiting them."

 Medrà sat back.
-“Please don’t be vague, Doctor.”
+"Please don’t be vague, Doctor."

-“All in good time.
+"All in good time.
 I would rather tell you what we need.
-I’m sure you will see our intent soon enough.”
+I’m sure you will see our intent soon enough."

-“Please, do tell me.”
+"Please, do tell me."
 Medrà replied.
 That was another thing about Corti psychology.
 They couldn’t resist having both their ego flattered and their intellect challenged at the same time.

-“Two things.
-We would like to purchase from you the technology to make a lightweight load-bearing exoskeleton that does not require a power source to provide assistance to a moving wearer.”
+"Two things.
+We would like to purchase from you the technology to make a lightweight load-bearing exoskeleton that does not require a power source to provide assistance to a moving wearer."

-“Trivial.
-The other?”
+"Trivial.
+The other?"

-“A drug.
-Cruezzir.”
+"A drug.
+Cruezzir."

 Medrà sat forward.
-“That is not going to happen.” he stated, bluntly.
+"That is not going to happen." he stated, bluntly.

-“Why not?”
+"Why not?"

-“Cruezzir has a history of interacting…dangerously with human physiology.
-It has created two of the most notorious and effective criminals the galaxy has ever seen, in fact.”
+"Cruezzir has a history of interacting…dangerously with human physiology.
+It has created two of the most notorious and effective criminals the galaxy has ever seen, in fact."

-“Yes, I’ve read their files.”
+"Yes, I’ve read their files."
 Anees replied.
-“I also know enough about Cruezzir to be certain that, in their cases, it was applied incautiously and incorrectly, and that the long term effects are devastating in terms of mental health, which would be detrimental to our plans.”
+"I also know enough about Cruezzir to be certain that, in their cases, it was applied incautiously and incorrectly, and that the long term effects are devastating in terms of mental health, which would be detrimental to our plans."

 Medrà stared at him, thoughtfully.
-“You’re creating super-soldiers.” he decided after a few seconds.
+"You’re creating super-soldiers." he decided after a few seconds.

-“An elite unit, certainly.”
+"An elite unit, certainly."
 Anees conceded.
-“Possibly the *most* elite.
+"Possibly the *most* elite.
-But *‘super-soldiers’* may be going too far.”
+But *'super-soldiers’* may be going too far."

-“And what conceivable reason would we have for assisting the most dangerous species in the galaxy in creating the most dangerous soldiers they possibly can?”
+"And what conceivable reason would we have for assisting the most dangerous species in the galaxy in creating the most dangerous soldiers they possibly can?"

-“Ambassador, if we had designs on threatening the Corti, or anybody else for that matter, then I daresay we wouldn’t *need* an elite unit.
+"Ambassador, if we had designs on threatening the Corti, or anybody else for that matter, then I daresay we wouldn’t *need* an elite unit.
 Our regular infantry would easily suffice for any ground warfare conducted against any Dominion species, don’t you think?
-Why would we go to the expense and difficulty of creating a new elite?”
+Why would we go to the expense and difficulty of creating a new elite?"

-“In which case I’m intrigued as to the purpose of this hypothetical *‘elite’*.”
+"In which case I’m intrigued as to the purpose of this hypothetical *'elite’*."
 Medrà confessed.
-“What DO you intend to do with an asset like that?”
+"What DO you intend to do with an asset like that?"

-Anees allowed the inner *‘gotcha’* that rang triumphantly around his head to feed his best warm, closed-lipped smile.
-“Why, ambassador.” he said.
-“To clean up the mess we have made, of course.”
+Anees allowed the inner *'gotcha’* that rang triumphantly around his head to feed his best warm, closed-lipped smile.
+"Why, ambassador." he said.
+"To clean up the mess we have made, of course."

 * * *

 **Date Point: 4y 10m AV**
 **Folctha Colony, Cimbrean, The Far Reaches**

 ***Adam Arés***

-“You’ve got to realise you’re asking me about classified information there, kid.”
+"You’ve got to realise you’re asking me about classified information there, kid."

-“I know.”
+"I know."
 Adam had declined the offer to sit down opposite Captain Powell.
 He preferred to stand instead, resting his hands lightly on the back of the offered chair.
-“I’m not asking you to just *tell* me.
-I’m asking you what I have to do to earn it.”
+"I’m not asking you to just *tell* me.
+I’m asking you what I have to do to earn it."

 Powell’s own chair creaked as he sat back and folded his arms, scrutinising Adam, who said nothing, trying not to fidget.

-“Earn it.” he repeated.
+"Earn it." he repeated.

-“Yes.”
+"Yes."

-“Right.”
+"Right."
 Powell unfolded his arms and rubbed a thumb on his chin thoughtfully.
-“Why?” he asked.
+"Why?" he asked.

 The question threw Adam a bit, outraging him.
-“Wh–?
-What do you mean ‘*why’*?” he demanded.
-“My best friend is dead!
+"Wh–?
+What do you mean '*why’*?" he demanded.
+"My best friend is dead!
 So’s my mother!
 So’s everyone I went to school with.
-Millions of people!”
+Millions of people!"

-“Right.”
+"Right."
 Powell agreed, nodding amiably.
-“That rather proves that what you’re after, *if* it exists, is a big deal, doesn’t it?
+"That rather proves that what you’re after, *if* it exists, is a big deal, doesn’t it?
 So…what are you going to do with the information, should you acquire it?
 Is it obsession?
 Curiosity?
 Revenge?
-What?”
+What?"

-“I want to do whatever I can to stop anyone else from dying!”
+"I want to do whatever I can to stop anyone else from dying!"
 Adam snapped.

 Powell threw him again when his face split into a broad smile.
-“That so?” he asked.
+"That so?" he asked.

-“That’s so.”
+"That’s so."

 The captain nodded, and sat forward.
-“Right then.
+"Right then.
 If that’s your goal, then realistically, you’re looking at military service.
 And I don’t just mean becoming a jarhead or MP.
-I’m talking intel, special forces, something like that.”
+I’m talking intel, special forces, something like that."

-“Not a problem.”
+"Not a problem."
 Adam told him.

-“Aye?
+"Aye?
 Well, we’ll see.
-Now…” Powell rubbed his chin again.
+Now…" Powell rubbed his chin again.
-“Realistically speaking…the only two services that are doing anything in space right now are the Royal Navy and the US Air Force.
-Thanks to your Cimbrean citizenship, you’re eligible to join either service, but frankly you’re more American than Brit, so the latter’d maybe suit you a bit better.”
+"Realistically speaking…the only two services that are doing anything in space right now are the Royal Navy and the US Air Force.
+Thanks to your Cimbrean citizenship, you’re eligible to join either service, but frankly you’re more American than Brit, so the latter’d maybe suit you a bit better."

 He sat back again.
-“As for what you do in your chosen service…well, that one’s your choice to make, I can’t advise you there.”
+"As for what you do in your chosen service…well, that one’s your choice to make, I can’t advise you there."

-“How did you choose?”
+"How did you choose?"
 Adam asked him.

-“Me?
-The motto.”
-Powell said. “‘*Through Strength and Guile.*’ I liked that, thought it sounded right fookin’ badass.”
+"Me?
+The motto."
+Powell said. "'*Through Strength and Guile.*’ I liked that, thought it sounded right fookin’ badass."

 He noticed the change in Adam’s expression.
-“What?”
+"What?"

-“I’ve…never heard you swear before.”
+"I’ve…never heard you swear before."

-“I don’t swear around children.”
+"I don’t swear around children."
 Powell said, simply.

-“I’m still only sixteen.”
+"I’m still only sixteen."

-“Maybe, but it’s not about how old you are, Arés.
-It’s about the choices you make and your reasons for making ‘em.”
+"Maybe, but it’s not about how old you are, Arés.
+It’s about the choices you make and your reasons for making 'em."

 He nodded toward the door.
-“This isn’t a decision to be made here in my office.” he said.
-“Hit the library, do some research, think about it.
-My door’s open, alright?”
+"This isn’t a decision to be made here in my office." he said.
+"Hit the library, do some research, think about it.
+My door’s open, alright?"

 Adam nodded, still a little stunned by the show of respect.
-“I…Thank you, captain.”
+"I…Thank you, captain."

 * * *